International Labor Day 2022 is on Sunday, 1st May 2022.

 - In 1889 an international federation of socialist groups and trade unions nominated May 1 as a day in commemoration of martyrs of the Hay market Riot in Chicago.

 - In 1894 United States President Grover Cleveland declared May 1st as an official holiday in honor of workers.

 Facts and Activities of World Labor Day

-On this day the accomplishments of workers are celebrated and problems and demands of workers are discussed at proper forums.
+On Labor Day the accomplishments of workers are celebrated and problems and demands of workers are discussed at proper forums.

 Workers conduct rallies, processions, and meetings for their rights.
 They play a tribute to the martyrs of Chicago, who laid down their lives for the Eight Hour Day Movement.

 On 1st May there is an official holiday in more than 80 countries of the world, some countries vary the actual date and holiday occurs on the 1st Monday of May.